TheNetsky/Microsoft-Rewards-Script/docs/docker.md

 - `npx playwright install --with-deps --only-shell`

 This dramatically reduces image size vs. installing all Playwright browsers.

+> ℹ️ While Playwright can launch Microsoft Edge on desktop, it currently lacks an official slim headless build.
+Shipping Edge inside the container would nearly double the image size and break headless stability, so we continue to run Chromium with an Edge fingerprint.

 ## One‑shot vs. Scheduler
 - Default command runs the built‑in scheduler: `npm run start:schedule`